 Salvador Felip Jacint Dalí i Domènech is among the most versatile and prolific artists of the twentieth century.
-Though chiefly remembered for his painterly output, in the course of his long career he successfully turned to sculpture, printmaking, fashion, advertising, writing, and, perhaps most famously, filmmaking in his collaborations withand Alfred Hitchcock.
+Though chiefly remembered for his painterly output, in the course of his long career he successfully turned to sculpture, printmaking, fashion, advertising, writing, and, perhaps most famously, filmmaking in his collaborations with Luis Buñuel and Alfred Hitchcock.
 Dalí was renowned for his flamboyant personality as much as for his undeniable technical virtuosity.
-In his early use of organic morphology, his work bears the stamp of fellow Spaniards and .
+In his early use of organic morphology, his work bears the stamp of fellow Spaniards Pablo Picasso and Joan Miró.
 His paintings also evince a fascination for Classical and Renaissance art, clearly visible through his hyper-realistic style and religious symbolism of his later work.
-Dalí is most often associated with the movement, despite his formal expulsion from the group in 1934 for his reactionary political views.
+Dalí is most often associated with the Surrealist movement, despite his formal expulsion from the group in 1934 for his reactionary political views.

 Landscape, glass reflection, and a person.
 The light on the back of the girl (Ana Maria, his sister), enhances one of Dalí’s favorite employed elements.
 The landscape behind the window is the bay of Cadaqués, where Dalí used to stay in the summer.
 Garcia Lorca kept great memories about the view from that window at the awakens, he described his stay in Cadaqués, like wonderful, as a beautiful dream.
 Dalí and Ana Maria were very close each other, particularly after the death of their mother.
 Ana Maria was her only female model until Gala replaced her in 1929.
 After Ana Maria in a book described her brother in a way that he doesn’t like, Dalí painted another version of this picture with the title Young Virgin Buggered By Her Own Chastity, 1954.